 The Buddho is “the one who knows in accordance with the truth.”
-The renowned Thai Theravadin master Ajahn Chah (1918-1992) says that this clear and penetrating knowing frees us from the deception and suffering of untrained mind.
+Renowned master Ajahn Chah (1918-1992) of the Thai Forest Tradition says this knowing frees us from the deception and suffering of untrained mind.

 There are two ways to support Buddhism.
 One is known as amisapuja, supporting through material offerings.
 These are the four supports of food, clothing, shelter and medicine.
 The act of amisapuja supports Buddhism by giving material offerings to the sangha of monks and nuns, enabling them to live in reasonable comfort for the practice of dhamma.
 This fosters the direct realization of the Buddha’s teaching, in turn bringing continued prosperity to the Buddhist religion.